 Cause and Revival #2: Winter Burn

 My winters are very cold, and this kind of climate doesn’t help my boxwood to flourish and stay green.
 The leaves were yellow, brown, and rusty-looking.
-Turns out winter burn caused this as the winter sun and wind result in the moisture in the leaves evaporating.
+It turns out winter burn caused this as the winter sun and wind result in the moisture in the leaves evaporating.

 If I had caught this early enough and known about winter burn, I would have been able to prepare my boxwoods by not pruning them in late summer and adding extra mulch to keep moisture locked in the roots and soil.

-I know better for next year, but this year I needed to treat the winter burn on my boxwoods.
-So I sanitized my pruners in a solution of bleach and then removed the affected branches.
+I know better for next year, but I needed to treat the winter burn on my boxwoods this year.
+So I sanitized my pruners in a bleach solution and then removed the affected branches.

 I also placed some burlap or plastic on the windward side about 18 inches from my shrubs.